kevinmcaleer/kevsrobots.com/web/_posts/2022-10-01-pomodoro-bot.md

 * [Phew!](https://github.com/pimoroni/phew) - the Pico HTTP Endpoint Wrangler, for quick connection to wifi, and NTP time library
 * [Pimoroni-Pico](https://github.com/pimoroni/pimoroni-pico/releases) - the 'batteries included' build of MicroPython

+> **NOTE**:
+>
+> Be sure to copy all the jpeg images to the Pico W; Thonny makes this easy, just select them in the file browser, right click and upload to the Pico.
+{:class="blockquote  note m-3 p-3 rounded-1"}

 ---

 ### CountDownTimer Class